 - Garnish: chopped coriander

-- Add the peanuts and potatoes and frequently stirring, cook for 2-3 minutes.
+Add the peanuts and potatoes and frequently stir, cooking for 2 to 3 minutes.

 Drain the poha completely to remove all water and add it to the above mix.
 Add the turmeric powder and stir well to blend all ingredients.

 Cook for another minute.
 Turn off the fire.
 Pour lime juice over the poha and mix well.

 Garnish with chopped coriander and serve while hot.
 Poha tastes great with mint-coriander chutney!